-3.3 Analyzing Performance Data
+Analyzing Performance Data

-This section list the steps you need to perform the following experiments on the linpackup program, generate the experiment's results, and interpret the results:
+This section lists the steps you need to perform the following experiments on the linpackup program, generate the experiment's results, and interpret the results:

 - The usertime experiment.
-It returns the CPU time (see the Glossary for a definition) used by each routine in your program.
-See Section 3.3.1, page 33. - The pcsamp experiment.
+It returns the CPU time (see the glossary for a definition) used by each routine in your program.
+See "A usertime Experiment", page 36. - The pcsamp experiment.
 It returns CPU time for each routine in your program.
-See Section 3.3.2, page 37. - Hardware counter experiment.
+See "A pcsamp Experiment", page 39. - The dsc_hwc (secondary data cache hardware counter) experiment.
 In a hardware counter experiment, the program counter is sampled every time a hardware counter exceeds a specified limit.
 In the experiment performed in this section, the hardware counter keeps track of the number of times a data item required in a calculation was not present in secondary data cache.
 When a data item is not in cache, it must be retrieved from memory, which is a more time-consuming process.
-See Section 3.3.3, page 39. - The ideal experiment.
+See "A Hardware Counter Experiment", page 42. - The ideal experiment.
 This experiment calculates the best time achievable.
-See Section 3.3.4, page 41.
+See "An ideal Experiment", page 44.

-3.3.1 A usertime Experiment
+A usertime Experiment

 This section lists the steps you need to perform a usertime experiment.
 The usertime experiment allows you to gather data on the amount of CPU time spent in each routine in your program.
-For more information on usertime, see Section 4.2, page 50.
-For definitions of CPU time, wall-clock time, and process-virtual time, see the Glossary.
+For more information, see "usertime Experiment", page 53.
+For definitions of CPU time, wall-clock time, and process-virtual time, see the glossary.

-3.3.1.1 Performing a usertime Experiment
+Performing a usertime Experiment